mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

     when: hello_there.stdout != ""
 ```

 The above snippet contains two tasks and two conditionals.
-There first only runs the command ```echo "Hello There!!!"``` if the os_family is RedHat and the version is above 7.
+There first only runs the command ```echo "Hello There!!!"``` if the os_family is RedHat and the major version is above 7.

-There is also a Jinja filter in this case "casting" the ```ansible_facts['distribution_major_version']``` into integer data type and comparing it as greater than the number 7.
+There is also a Jinja filter in this case "casting" the ```ansible_facts['distribution_major_version']``` into integer data type and comparing it as greater than the number/integer 7.

 There is also a return to the standard out check of the command module before calling the debug module.